-Write a summary for each unit of study / module, using your own words if possible (this can help you understand the content better).
-Update it weekly and make sure it includes all the key information that was taught in that week.
+Maintain a weekly summary of each unit/module, using your own words if possible (this can help you understand the content better).
+Make sure it includes all the key information that was taught each week.

 Summaries have two benefits.
 Firstly, they ensure your understanding is always up to date, so you do not feel lost in class.
-Secondly, they allow you to study more effectively for final exams, as your summary will already contain all the key content from the unit / module.
+Secondly, they are a great reference when it is time to study for final exams.

 Participating in Class